mh182/comprehensive-rust/src/index.md

 Building on this, you're invited to dive into one or more specialized topics:

-* [Android](android.md): a half-day course on using Rust for Android platform development (AOSP).
-This includes interoperability with C, C++, and Java.
-* [Bare-metal](bare-metal.md): a whole-day class on using Rust for bare-metal (embedded) development.
-Both microcontrollers and application processors are covered.
 * [Concurrency](concurrency.md): a whole-day class on concurrency in Rust.
 We cover both classical concurrency (preemptively scheduling using threads and mutexes) and async/await concurrency (cooperative multitasking using